Brasov Romania– a small town, close to big attractions!

 So, as you select places with great mountaintop views, beware of the steep climbs, the danger of stray dogs especially at night and the reluctance of cab drivers to give you a ride.

-The next morning, we explored Brasov on foot walking around the town square, enjoying brunch (a sandwich and coffee each) at the local McDonalds, visiting an antique store, walking by the citadel in the heart of the town, visiting the Black Church.
+The next morning, we explored Brasov on foot walking around the town square, enjoying brunch (a sandwich and coffee each) at the local McDonalds, visiting an antique store, walking by the citadel in the heart of the town, and visiting the Black Church.

-We also visited the first Romanian school and taking the short (three-minute) cable car ride to Mount Tampa (3,000 feet from ground level) from where we enjoyed breath-taking panoramic views of the town, a photographer’s delight.
+We also visited the first Romanian school and took the short (three-minute) cable car ride to Mount Tampa (3,000 feet from ground level) from where we enjoyed breath-taking panoramic views of the town, a photographer’s delight.

 We also pursued three Roma women for a possible photo opportunity.
 Despite high heels, they walked at a fast clip and they strode from one bus stop to another until they settled down on a bench awaiting the bus to their destination.

-I approached them gingerly, demonstrated a camera clicking gesture with my right hand and held out a 10 lei note.
+I approached them gingerly, demonstrated a camera-clicking gesture with my right hand and held out a 10-lei note.

-The adult girl in the group asked if we wanted them to ‘pose’ for us, I said yes, she turned to her mother who was not inclined to refuse a 10-lei bill and the group happily posed for us.
+The adult girl in the group asked if we wanted them to ‘pose’ for us, I said yes, and she turned to her mother who was not inclined to refuse a 10-lei bill and the group happily posed for us.

 We handed them another 10-lei bill in appreciation.

-We then headed back to our AirBnB and made it to Brasov Station to catch the 4:50 pm train, which brought us to Bucharest on time around 7:15 pm.
+We then headed back to our Airbnb and made it to Brasov Station to catch the 4:50 pm train, which brought us to Bucharest on time around 7:15 pm.